Sermon: Government (Part Seven)

 Paul subordinated himself to the glory and the power of the message.
 And so, the message that he gave contains simple words; but, combined with the Scripture and the Spirit of God working with those whom God was calling, they had powerful impact on them.
 That is what this chapter is about.

-What we see in the Bible, in regard to authority, is that authority is something that we give to a leader because we see qualities in him that are in harmony with the truth of God.
+What we see in the Bible, in regard to authority, is that authority is something that we give to a leader because we see qualities in them that are in harmony with the truth of God.
 That motivates us to follow, because we are being stirred by the Spirit of God.
 This has a price, and that means that each and every one of us is individually responsible.
 It means that we must be very careful to prove all things and to hold fast to that which is good.
 That is our responsibility.

-Remember that man [Herbert W. Armstrong] saying: "Don't believe me; believe the Bible!"
+Remember that man [Herbert W. Armstrong] saying: "Don't believe me.
+Believe the Bible!"

 If you are being led by the Spirit of God, it will respond.
 That is why the book of Ephesians said: "Don't quench the Spirit."
 So often we do, because we begin to see that following the prodding of the Spirit may lead us to a sacrifice in our lives that we do not want to deal with.
 That is when we quench it.
 That is why Ephesians 5 is so important.